Y-O-S-H/1_Food/README.md

 * Sugars ....................................
 90g
 * Dietary fibre ..........................
 30g

-        Q: What would happen if I don't eat one (or more) of the above daily?
+        Q: What if I can't/don't eat one (or more) of the above daily?
         A: The closer you can get to the above basic values, the greater your mental and physical capacity to both handle problems and improve life.

 ##Food Gathering and Preparation